MmakgadiLetsela/MMALET25583_FTO2506_Group-B_Mmakgadi-Letsela_SDFPP/README.md

 - Sections such as projects and education.
 - Clean and modern layout

+## My Presentation 🎆🎆
+Here is a link to my amazing presentation that accompanies my project. >>>https://www.loom.com/share/19451c3452c44322a52c26a56ff29935

 ## ⚙️Technologies used
 - HTML5
 - CSS3 (Flexbox and Grid)